News › Forums › RAIN › General Discussion and Troubleshooting › Programatic Navmesh Generation in 2.0.11

 {

-var rig = gameObject.GetComponentInChildren<RAIN.Navigation.NavMesh.NavMeshRig>();
+var rig = gameObject.GetComponentInChildren<RAIN.Navigation.NavMesh.NavMeshRig>();if(rig != null)

 {

-var rigMesh = rig.NavMesh;
+var rigMesh = rig.NavMesh;if(rigMesh != null)

 {